 So if you can do everything (as we have for years) with machining, why use 3D Printing?

 Going back to our key question, the processes you choose should meet the reasons you are building a prototype in the first place.
 The best reasons for 3D printing are SPEED, MATERIALS, and the ability to get COMPLEX shapes for much less cost than similar machine parts.

 The reasons to stick with the old fashioned machine parts are first and foremost, STRENGTH, then PRECISION.
-Size can enter in there too.
+Finish and Size can enter in there too.

 Many things are decisions between what works best, and what costs less.
 Just don’t forget the purpose of the prototype — because the best function might be a combination of manufacturing methods.
 Three good examples of mixed prototyping methods are: 1) The image here that has CNC parts, etched parts, 3D printing parts, purchased parts, as well as some fabricated parts.
 2) Read about this rack invention which is also a combined prototype.
 3) The derby car above.

 Use 3D Printing or Machining or Etching or Fabrication or any other methods — at the right times — for the purpose (function or look or testing) of your prototype.
 Combining many is often the best way to get there.
 (Here’s another example of mixed technology prototypes.)
-Oh, and don’t forget the wonders of carving wood, playdough, and the great old Duct Tape and Bailing Wire.
+Oh, and don’t forget the prototyping wonders of carving wood, playdough, and the great old Duct Tape and Bailing Wire.